Floorp-Projects/Floorp/intl/docs/locale.rst

 the requested, and only that will result in a new negotiation and language change happening.

-There are two primary ways to add locale to available ones.
+There are two primary ways to add a locale to available ones.

 Testing Localization
 --------------------